Overview

 Early discovery

-In order to create a cohesive connection between the two pieces, I led a (mini) design sprint with Subject Matter Experts (SMEs) from the product and engineering team.
-The goal was to gather insights, ideas, and perspectives in order to build consensus and a unified approach.
+In order to create a cohesive connection between the two pieces, I led a design sprint with Subject Matter Experts (SMEs) from the product and engineering team.
+The goal was to gather insights, ideas, and perspectives to align on high level approach.

-Throughout our research, we recognized that royalty processing was critical and, at the same time, a significant bottleneck for the business.
+First thing we learned from the research was that royalty processing was extremely critical, and at the same timeand a significant bottleneck for the business.

-I worked with product manager to set up regular work sessions with key engineers and stakeholder to understand essentially how music works (no pun intended), e.g., how terms and conditions are structured in a publishing agreement, how do we receive royalty payments, and the subsequent workflows.
+I worked with product manager to set up regular work sessions with tech leads and stakeholders to understand essentially how music works (no pun intended), e.g., how terms and conditions are structured in a publishing agreement, how do we receive royalty payments, and the subsequent workflows.

-Meanwhile, I led a series of concretion exercises, to identify main pain points in existing royalty operation, and further identify essential user actions.
+Meanwhile, I led a series of concretion exercises, to identify main pain points in existing operation, and further map our key user actions.

-Through design, prototyping, testing, and iteration, we automated and streamlined the workflow, reducing processing time from over 10 hours to just a few minutes with a few clicks.
-This transformation freed up and empowered the team to focus on more specialized problem-solving required their expertise
+After a year of iterative research, design, prototyping, testing, and implementation.
+The new workflow automated and streamlined many pieces of tasks, reducing processing time from over 10 hours to just a few minutes with a few clicks.
+This transformation freed up and empowered the team to focus on more specialized problem-solving required their publishing expertise.

 The simplicity was achieved through handling the heavy lifting in the back stage.
 We invested months in regular work sessions with key stakeholders to understand all the interested parties, relationships and processes in facilitating the operation.
 This allowed us to effective ideate and co-create, and established a solid object model that forms the foundation for our solution.